-

 The district started it first partnership in 1964 with the municipalities Schnals and Naturns in Italy.
 The Speyer district had a partnership with Schlanders and Martell, also in Italy, which were taken over after the merging of the district.
 As part of the partnership of Rhineland-Palatinate with Rwanda the district has a partnership with the municipality of Kinyami starting in 1983.
 After the German reunification the district supported the Saalkreis in Saxony-Anhalt in modernising the administration to western standard, which resulted in a friendship between the two districts.

-neighbours: Ludwigshafen, Bad Dürkheim, Karlsruhe, Germersheim, Rhein-Neckar, Mannheim, Kreis Bergstraße, Neustadt an der Weinstraße, Frankenthal, Südliche Weinstraße, Speyer, Worms
+Neighbours: Ludwigshafen, Bad Dürkheim (district), Landkreis Karlsruhe, Germersheim, Rhein-Neckar, Mannheim, Landkreis Bergstraße, Neustadt an der Weinstraße, Frankenthal, Südliche Weinstraße, Speyer, Worms